 Fact: False.
 There is no such thing as debtor’s prison in America.
 You will not be arrested and jailed for failing to pay your debt, even if you get sued or a judgment is obtained against you.

 Myth #7: A non-lawyer debt company or debt counselor can help me avoid bankruptcy by eliminating my debts.

 Fact: False.
 Debt counselors cannot prevent your creditors from abusing you through harassing phone calls and letters.
 They cannot help you legally eliminate your debt.
 Bankruptcy is the only way to eliminate your debt and absolutely stop creditor abuse once and for all.
 Most people find that debt counseling companies are concerned only with taking your money, not solving your problems.

-Contact Eric Pratt Law Firm today for your free evaluation.
+Contact Pratt & Maegli Law Firm today for your free evaluation.
 If you are considering bankruptcy in the Crystal Lake, Woodstock or McHenry area, we can help.
 We care about making sure you fully understand your options.
 We walk with you through the process; we take it personally.

 — About Us —

 The attorneys at Pratt & Maegli Law Firm understand the emotional issues that you are facing.
 We are committed to a personal relationship with you.